5 things that hatchery nutritionists should know about selenium

 4) Can the selenium in my fish get depleted by other means?

 Yes.
 Mercury and selenium have a very strong affinity for each other.
-Rising marine levels of mercury "tie up" selenium in compounds called mercury selenides.
+Rising marine levels of mercury binds with selenium to form mercury selenides.
 Selenium that is bound to mercury in this fashion is no longer available to the fish for selenoprotein formation.
 Conversely, the mercury that is tied up as mercury selenide, is no longer toxic to the animal nor to the humans consuming that product.

 Certain selenoproteins also function as antioxidants helping to remove oxygen radicals (ROS) from the cells, gut and blood.
 However, selenium, like many other micronutrients and enzymes were not powerful enough to mitigate ROS on their own.
 Plants, algae, bacteria and ultimately arthropods devoted precious resources to make more powerful antioxidants called carotenoids.
 Astaxanthin, specifically the esterified 3S, 3'S isomer, is nature's most powerful antioxidant.
 Vertebrates evolved after astaxanthin was available in the food chain so did not need to acquire the mechanisms to synthesize astaxanthin de novo.
 Vertebrates ate arthropods and used the astaxanthin inside for ROS mitigation.
 Commercial hatchery diets that fail to include this isomer, can cause the animal to deplete their selenium reserves using selenium as an antioxidant instead to form other selenoproteins required for its other functions.